piotr-yuxuan/walter-ci/README.md

 - Lint files
 - Sort namespace forms

-It doesn't require any addition to the project code, except the installation step.
+It doesn't require any addition to code of the managed repository, except the installation step when workflow files are copied.
 It is a goal of this project to stay free from any project-level configuration duplicate hell.
+It is completely fine if some projects don't fit in it.

+## Toward version 1.0.0

+- Rewrite README.md, make it clearer, and better structured
+- Better explanation for each steps
+- Externalise `steps.edn` and make it support self-reference and reader macros
+- Proper documentation and getting started
+- Add logging with custom level as a required argument with default value
+- Reduce cache time, cache more at once and better
+- Write tests for each command
+- Enable release with pseudo version: `major`, `minor`, and `patch` bumps the current version, or a tag or commit sha may be provided.
+- Custom walter jar version should accept `latest`, a tag, a branch name or a commit sha.